symlex/symlex/README.md

 ```

 *Note: You can also use this approach to execute other CLI commands later.
 Alternatively, you can install npm, bower
-and requirejs locally and link "mysql" to 127.0.0.1 in /etc/hosts to run commands directly on your host.*
+and requirejs locally and link "db" to 127.0.0.1 in /etc/hosts to run commands directly on your host.*

-After successful installation, open the site at http://localhost:8080/ and log in as `admin@example.com` using the
+After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the
 password `passwd`.

-The [mailhog](https://github.com/ian-kent/MailHog) user interface is available at http://localhost:8025/.
+The [mailhog](https://github.com/ian-kent/MailHog) user interface is available at http://localhost:8082/.
 It can be used
 to receive and view mails automatically sent by the system, e.g. when new users are created.

 History